Fate/Grand Order: Revenue

 In 2018, Fate/Grand Order drew widespread media attention due to reports of a 31-year old Japanese man identified only as Daigo, claiming to have spent $70,000 to purchase the game's currency, called Saint Quartz, which is used to summon Servants.
 Daigo kept on spending cash in-game in his desire to get high-level characters and ended up spending more to strengthen them once they were acquired.
 In an interview, the gamer said, "Some people spend $18 on a movie and feel moved.
 I've spent $70,000 on FGO.
 But it moves me."
 This incident highlighted the popularity of FGO.
 According to The Wall Street Journal, the game was partly responsible for Sony's soaring operating profit.
 As of March 2018, the app contributed an average of $2.5 million every day.

 Fate/Grand Order grossed $982 million in 2017, making it the year's sixth highest-grossing mobile game.
 In 2018, Fate/Grand Order grossed $1.2 billion, making it the year's seventh highest-grossing free-to-play game.
 In 2019, the game grossed $1.2 billion.
 By 13 March 2019, the game had grossed more than $3 billion worldwide.
 Total revenue crossed $4 billion by the end of 2019.
 It was the world's top-grossing mobile game during the 2020 New Year period, ahead of fellow JRPG title Monster Strike.
 As of July 2021, the game grossed $5.4 billion worldwide, making it the seventh highest-grossing mobile game of all time.

+As of September 2023, total revenues reached $7 billion.

 Criticisms and controversy

-The game illustrations have been described as overly sexualized.
+The game illustrations have been described by some as overly sexualized.
 In late 2010s some illustrations from the game have been subject to censorship in China to remove cleavage.
 In September 2021, Chinese service provider bilibili removed all art and most data for many Chinese-themed characters within the game that were deemed historically incorrect.
-For the English release, lightening of the skin tone of Emiya Alter has also raised some criticism among the fans.

 Fate/Grand Order has been criticized for having a stingy drop rate on its rare servants, with it being extremely expensive to reliably acquire them.